JoeFu/alportal-document/docs/front-end/components-ui-admin.md

 The following is a visual screenshot of the component:
 ![InlineProjectTemplateTask](../imgs/frontend/components/ui/admin/projectTemplate/InlineProjectTemplateTask.png)
 ### InlineProjectTemplateTaskStep
-This component is created using the [`InlineInput`](./components-input.md#inlineinput) component to allow inline editing funtionality for task steps.
+This component is created using the [`InlineInput`](./components-input.md#inlineinput) component to allow inline editing functionality for task steps.

 This component can be used as follows: